influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/write_protocols/line_protocol_tutorial.md

 * Strings - double quote string field values (more on quoting in Line Protocol [below](#quoting)).

-    Store the field value `too hot` as a string:
+    Store the field value `too warm` as a string:
     ```
-weather,location=us-midwest temperature="too hot" 1465839830100400200
+weather,location=us-midwest temperature="too warm" 1465839830100400200
     ```

 * Booleans - specify TRUE with `t`, `T`, `true`, `True`, or `TRUE`.
 Specify